6 Fantastic Day Trips from Raleigh, North Carolina

 Here are my favorite things to do in Wrightsville Beach:

-Here are the top things to do in Winston Salem according to my friends that live there:
+Here are the top things to do in Winston-Salem, according to my friends who live there:

-• Take a tour of the city.
+- Take a tour of the city.
 If you want to learn more about the history of the city and see the best parts of the town, consider taking a tour.
-Triad Eco is one of the best tour companies because they offer walking tours, trolley tours, and segway tours.
+Triad Eco is one of the best tour companies because it offers walking tours, trolley tours, and segway tours.

-Greenville is about an hour and a half to two hours from Raleigh depending on the traffic.
-It’s a large city with plenty of things to see and do.
-East Carolina University is located here making it a destination for many students and other young professionals.
+Greenville is about 1.5 to 2 hours from Raleigh, depending on traffic.
+It’s a large city with plenty to see and do.
+East Carolina University is located here, making it a destination for many students and young professionals.

 If you feel like exploring downtown, the most popular areas are Dickinson Avenue and Uptown.
 They’re both full of restaurants, farmers’ markets, and craft breweries.